March participants

 For scouts and outdoor enthusiasts, this is more than just exercise—it’s an application of the skills you already practice.
 Navigating, managing your energy, and supporting your comrades over long distances are at the core of your activities.
 Elfsborgsmarschen packages this into a two-day format that challenges both individuals and patrols.

 Scout patrols walking together get the opportunity to test their cooperation under real stress.
-When someone starts struggling at kilometer 30, how do you solve it?
+When someone starts struggling at kilometre 30, how do you solve it?
 When you start day two and everyone is tired, how do you keep the group together?
 These are lessons that strengthen the patrol long after the march is over.

 Training that gives results you can see and feel

 After Elfsborgsmarschen, you will feel the difference.
 Fitness is not built overnight – it is built by actually using your body over long periods.
-Two days of 20 or 40 kilometers give your body the stimulus it needs to become stronger.
+Two days of 20 or 40 kilometres give your body the stimulus it needs to become stronger.

 But above all, you know what you can do.
 Not what you think you can do.
 Not what your training app says you should be able to do.
 You actually know, because you did it.